hvoigt/linux-backup-script/README.md

 Either

-  1. Mount you backup drive under `/media/Backup` and just run `./scripts/backup.sh`
+  1. Place these files in the root of your backup drive, mount the drive at `/media/Backup` and double click the ![backup icon][backup icon] shown in your file browser or just run `./scripts/backup.sh`.

 or

-  2. Have a look at the top of [scripts/backup.sh](scripts/backup.sh) there are some configuration variables to tweak and specify source and target folders, etc.
+  2. Have a look at the top of [scripts/backup.ss](scripts/backup.sh) there are some configuration variables to tweak and specify source and target folders, etc.

+[backup icon]: scripts/icon.svg "backup icon"

 # Server support